ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ### With Syntactic Sugar

+*Syntactic sugar* refers to a clean, straightforward syntax.
+It's code shorthand that makes the code more compact.

 To define a function with multiple arguments, each must be listed between the name of the function (right after the `let` keyword) and the equal sign, separated by space.
 Here is an example:
 ```ocaml
 # let sweet_cat x y = x ^ " " ^ y;;